-Interior Minister Eli Yishai (Shas) is working to change identity cards so that they once again state the holder’s religion and thus prevent non-Orthodox converts from being defined on their IDs as Jews.
+Interior Minister Eli Yishai (Shas) is working to change ID cards so that they state one's religion, while preventing non-Orthodox converts from being defined on them as Jews.

-Yishai, in the same post 10 years ago, was ordered by the High Court of Justice to recognize Reform and Conservative converts as Jews.
-All IDs issued since then have had eight small stars on the nationality line instead of a religion.
+It was the same Yishai in the same capacity who nearly ten years ago ordered that the nationality clause, which stated the ID bearer's religion, be removed from the cards, following a High Court of Justice ruling in 2002 ordering that his ministry note Reform and Conservative converts as Jews.
+Since then all IDs issued bear eight small stars on the nationality line, instead of a religion.